SACEMA/inctools/README.md

-# ABIE
+# inctools
-Tools for Assay-Based Incidence Estimation
+Incidence Estimation Tools

 **This is a development repository.
 Version 1.0 to appear shortly.**